asirulnik/outlook-auth-test-app/README.md

 - Nested paths like "/ParentFolder/ChildFolder" work seamlessly
 - The tool will automatically convert between paths and IDs as needed

-## Date Filtering Options
+## Search and Filter Options

-When listing emails, you can filter by date using these options:
+When listing emails, you can use powerful search and date filtering capabilities:

+### Full-Text Search Options

+- **--search "QUERY"**: Search for emails containing the specified text
+- **--fields FIELDS**: Comma-separated list of fields to search in (default: all)
+  - Available fields: subject, body, from, recipients, all
+  - Example: --fields subject,body

+### Date Filtering Options

 - **--before YYYY-MM-DD**: Show only emails received before the specified date
 - **--after YYYY-MM-DD**: Show only emails received after the specified date
 - **--previous VALUE**: Show emails from the previous period (e.g., 7)
 - **--unit UNIT**: Time unit for --previous (days, weeks, months, years)

-These filters can be used individually or combined for more specific queries:
+These options can be used individually or combined for powerful, targeted queries:

 ```
-# Emails from the last 30 days
+# Search for emails containing "project update" in the subject or body from the last 30 days
-npx ts-node src/index.ts list-emails "/Inbox" --user your-email@example.com --previous 30 --unit days
+npx ts-node src/index.ts list-emails "/Inbox" --user your-email@example.com --search "project update" --fields subject,body --previous 30 --unit days

-# Emails from Q1 2023
+# Search for emails from a specific sender in Q1 2023
-npx ts-node src/index.ts list-emails "/Archive" --user your-email@example.com --after 2023-01-01 --before 2023-03-31
+npx ts-node src/index.ts list-emails "/Archive" --user your-email@example.com --search "john.doe@example.com" --fields from --after 2023-01-01 --before 2023-03-31

-# Emails from the previous year
+# Search for all mentions of "contract" in any field during the previous year
-npx ts-node src/index.ts list-emails "/Clients" --user your-email@example.com --previous 1 --unit years
+npx ts-node src/index.ts list-emails "/Clients" --user your-email@example.com --search "contract" --previous 1 --unit years
 ```

+The search is performed server-side using Microsoft Graph API's search capabilities, which provides fast and efficient results even for large mailboxes.

 ## Examples